 Part of our dilemma is that after moving so much early on, we finally felt ready to buy our “forever home” and settle in for the long term, but there was no one house that met all of our needs.
 In a span of four years, we looked at several hundred homes online and in person and something was always wrong.
 The house was either too big or too small, or the perfect size but horribly decorated, or well-decorated but mold-infested, or mold-free but in a bad school district, or in a great school district with enormous taxes, or next to an airport, or underneath power lines, or next to train tracks, or on a street with a ridiculous name that I’d be embarrassed to tell people (like Light Horse Harry Rd).
 One house that we really loved had a dying bird on the front porch, which felt so much like a bad omen that we had to leave immediately.

 It got to the point where it felt like we had seen every single home in our area.
-New listings would come up and we wouldn’t even go see them because we’d know at a glance that neighborhood backs up to the highway or those homes are poorly built.
+New listings would come up and we wouldn’t even go see them because we’d know at a glance that neighborhood backs up to the highway or those homes are poorly built, (although we did find some beautiful houses on BarrieFineHomes.Com!)

 The creek views were amazing.
 The 1980’s dark wood trim and fire engine red brick foyer were not.
 We chalked it up as another miss and were on our way out of the neighborhood when we noticed a lovely little brick ranch on a charming corner lot.
-For some reason, it hadn’t come up in our search results, and even though we’d never considered a ranch, it appeared to have potential.
+For some reason, it hadn’t come up in our search results, and even though we’d never considered a ranch, it appeared to have potential, especially if we were to renovate not only the interior but also find a local company similar to this landscaper Las Vegas we’ve once considered, to redesign the outdoor living areas for us.
 We called the listing agent and discovered that the owners had relocated to Florida and we could see the property right away.

 It too had a creek view, and the open floor plan and hardwood floors were much more “our speed”.
+Although we did need to call someone to carry out a hardwood floor repair but it looks good as new now!
 We went through our mental checklist.
 Not too big, not too small.
 Good school district.
 Reasonable taxes.
 Nice street name.
 No airports, powerlines, train tracks, or highways to threaten our peace and quiet.
 Private yard with exquisite landscaping, mature trees, and birdhouses full of healthy birds.
 And the icing on the cake: a dual-sided fireplace that we could cozy up to all winter long.

 We returned the next day and tried to figure out what was wrong with it – in four years of searching, no house had ever been flawless – but we came up empty.
 Was it possible that after years of disappointments and let downs, we had stumbled upon our forever home completely by accident?